13

 Because I couldn't say it out loud.

+Turned away and walked up the steps to my front door.
 I opened the door and stepped inside, the bags brushing against my leg, my hand lingering on the handle.

 We locked eyes.

-Just that same unreadable stillness in his expression, the kind that left you wondering if he was thinking anything at all— or everything at once.
+For just a few seconds, his expressions had that same unreadable stillness, the kind that left you wondering if he was thinking anything at all, or everything at once.

 And then, without breaking the moment too abruptly, his car began to move.